Steelhead Heavy Cavalry

 - Captain Damiano gives them Money Shot and his feat makes their attacks much more effective.

-- Lieutenant Crosse can provide Dauntless Resolve, Ghost Walk (which works a treat with Bulldoze), a turn of stealth, and shield guard halberdiers.
-He runs them better than most.
-Possibly better than anyone.
+- Lieutenant Crosse can provide Dauntless Resolve, Ghost Walk (which works a treat with Bulldoze and Tactician), a turn of stealth, and shield guard halberdiers to ensure they get there.
+He runs them better than anyone else.

 - Fiona the Black Can cast Occultation on them and put -2 ARM on their charge target, Befuddle it into optimal position for a charge, then protect them with her feat.